jneums/breakoutRPG/README.md

 # Phaser 3 Isometric RPG

-A Phaser 3 based isometric role playing game.
+This game started out at "A Phaser 3 based isometric role playing game".
-Will either be fantasy or science fiction, still need to decide and start looking for sprites.

-Mostly working on the combat and movement mechanics first. would like to create a very short scenario to test mechanics, and work on a full story and design after that.
+After I saw the Game Off 2018 jam on Itch.io I decided to take a break from the RPG and added in the breakout scene, and attaching the bricks to actions in the RPG game.

+I will probably go back to the RPG now that the Game Off is over.
+If anyone wants to work on it that would be fun.
+I am just starting out so I would appreciate the experience.

 ### Requirements